opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 The star-tree index structure diagram contains the following three examples demonstrating how a query behaves when retrieving aggregations from nodes in the star-tree, from both the `status` and `port dimensions` and star nodes (indicated by the `*` symbol in the diagram):

-- **Blue**: In a `terms` query searching for the computed average request size aggregation, the port equals `8443` and the status equals `200`.
+- **Blue**: In a `terms` query searching for the average request size aggregation, the `port` equals `8443` and the status equals `200`.
 Because the query contains values in both the `status` and `port` dimensions, the query returns the aggregation from a non-star node.
-- **Green**: In a `term` query searching for the computed count of requests aggregation, the status equals `200`.
-Because the query only contains a value from the `status` dimension, the query returns the aggregation from a star node in the `port` dimension.
+- **Green**: In a `term` query searching for the count of requests aggregation, the `status` equals `200`.
+Because the query only contains a value from the `status` dimension, the query traverses to the `200` nodes child star node, which contains the aggregated vale of all `port` children nodes.
 - **Red**: In a `term` query searching for the computed average request size aggregation, the port equals `5600`.
-Because the query does not contain a value from the `status` dimension, the query traverses through a star node in the `status` dimension and returns the aggregation from a star node in the `port` dimension.
+Because the query does not contain a value from the `status` dimension, the query traverses through a star node and returns the aggregated result from the `5600` child node.

 Support for the `Terms` query will be added in a future version.
 For more information, see [GitHub issue #15257](https://github.com/opensearch-project/OpenSearch/issues/15257).
 {: .note}